Cosmin1907/farmers-market/README.md

 - __Expected__

 Website should be responsive on all screen sizes.
-No pixelation or stretching of images.
+  1. No pixelation or stretching of images.
-No horizontal scroll.
+  2. No horizontal scroll.
-No overlapping elements.
+  3. No overlapping elements.

 - __Actual__

-???
+  - Issue: The website experienced an irregularity in presenting the row count when viewed on medium-sized screens.
+  - Fix: Modified the media screen to achieve a smoother transition between different screen sizes.

 - __Additional Device Testing__

 Confirmed responsive design on the following devices:
-Ipad Pro
+  - Ipad Pro
-iPhone SE
+  - iPhone SE

 Overall, the website demonstrated responsive behavior as intended